okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/install-sdk.md

-Refer to [Configure the SDK](/docs/guides/sign-into-spa/-/configure-the-sdk) for instructions on how to install and use Okta front-end framework SDKs.
+For instructions on how to install and use Okta framework SDKs, refer to [Configure the SDK](/docs/guides/sign-into-spa/-/configure-the-sdk) for front-end SDKs and [Add and configure packages](/docs/guides/sign-into-mobile-app/-/configure-packages/) for mobile native SDKs.